Option II (Project)

 All degree requirements for the Option II program, including Written and Oral presentation of the master's project, may be completed online, and students are not required to visit the UNL campus.
-Because this is a non-thesis program, it is considered a terminal degree in that it does not prepare students to matriculate directly into a doctoral program.
+Because this is a non-thesis practitioner degree, it is considered a professional or terminal degree as it does not prepare students to enter directly into a doctoral program.

 - Analyzing field studies